Islands are one of the most interesting settings for a film, and it doesn't even matter if it's a tropical haven or deserted hellhole.

 11. Old (2021)

-M. Night Shyamalan's newest movie Old takes place on a secluded beach where time runs faster than usual.
+M. Night Shyamalan's movie Old takes place on a secluded beach where time runs faster than usual.
 When a family holiday takes a turn for the worst, a group of strangers become stranded on this beautiful private island, passing out every time they try to leave.

 A year passes in just 30 minutes on this island.
 Childhood slips through the kids' fingertips.
 Old age illnesses catch up to the adults at lightning speed.
 It's pretty horrifying, really.